PhistterbutInc/arduino-serial-debug-defines/README.md

 With this spot of toss code you can:

 - Turn on and off serial debugging at will with a single variable.
-- Change how explicit it debugging will be.
+- Change how explicit debugging will be.
 - Fuck alkaline water.